Leg injury

 How long should the pain or swelling last?

-• Most soft tissue injuries improve within 48-72 hours.
-If your child did not have amber or red features but is still having problems at this point please seek help via 111 or your local Urgent Care service or Minor injuries unit
+• Most soft tissue injuries improve within 3 days.
+If your child did not have amber or red features but is still having problems at this point please seek help via 111 or your local Urgent Care service or Minor Injuries Unit

 Where can I get more first aid advice?